t9md/vim-choosewin/README.md

 ### Move around tab, and choose window

-First of all, open mustiple windows and tabs.
+First of all, open multiple windows and tabs.
-Invoke choosewin with typing `-` in normal mode.
+Invoke choosewin by typing `-` in normal mode.
-Then you can move around tabs by `]` and `[` or directly choose target tab by number labeled on tabline.
+Then you can move around tabs by `]` and `[` or directly choose target tab by the number labeled on the tabline.
-After you chose target tab, you can choose target window by typing alphabet which is labeled on statusline or on middle of window(if you enabled overlay feature).
+After you chose a target tab, you can choose a target window by typing the letter which is labeled on statusline or in the middle of a window (if you have enabled the overlay feature).

 ### Choose previouse window

-Type `-` again to invoke choosewin, then input `-` again to choose previous window, previous window is the window last time you were on before you choose current window.
+Type `-` again to invoke choosewin, then input `-` again to choose the previous window.
+The previous window you were on before you choose the current window.

 ### Swap window

-Type `-` to invoke choosein, then type `s` to swap window.
+Type `-` to invoke choosewin, then type `s` to swap windows.
 Then choose target window label you want to swap content(=buffer) of window with buffer of current window.
 After you chose, the current window's buffer is swapped with the buffer shown in the window you chose.
 By combinating swap and previous window, you can easily swap window with previous window like `-s-`, invoking choosewin itself(`-`) then enter swapping mode(`s`), then instruct choosewin that target window is previous(`-`) window. conguratulation!